Applying for a stall

 Your application goes into the organiser’s review queue with the status submitted.
 The organiser decides — timelines vary by event, and busy seasonal fairs often decide in batches.
 You’ll get an email when they do:

 - Accepted — your stall is provisioned.
-Depending on the organiser’s setup you’ll either receive an invoice to pay online (see Paying invoices) or your card is charged as part of acceptance.
+If your stall has a fee you’ll receive an invoice to pay online (see Paying invoices); free pitches have nothing to pay.
 You’ll also get a claim link for your stall — see Claiming your stall.

 - Declined — the organiser has passed this time.
 Declines are usually about balance (too many similar stalls) rather than quality.